On the Existence of Balancing Allocations and Factor Point Processes: Acknowledgments

 \section{Acknowledgments}

+This work has been completed while the first author was affiliated with INRIA Paris.
 This work was supported by the ERC NEMO grant, under the European Union's Horizon 2020 research and innovation programme, grant agreement number 788851 to INRIA.
 We also thank Mir-Omid Haji-Mirsadeghi for suggesting the alternate proof of the last step of the proof of Theorem~\ref{thm:factorPP}.